 Company: South Tahoe Public Utility District

-Overview: Migration and implementation from District’s current server and PC-based environment to Microsoft Office 365
+Overview: Migration and implementation from District’s current server and PC-based environment to Microsoft Office 365 solution

-Solution: Microsoft Office 365
+Solution: Microsoft Office 365 solution

 The South Tahoe Public Utility District is one of the leading public agencies established on September 28, 1950.
 Its focus lies in supplying drinking water and providing sewage collection, treatment, and export to protect Tahoe's delicate ecosystem.
 Strategically, it intends to deliver exemplary customer service as well as supply reliable and safe water distribution, wastewater collection and treatment, and recycled water land application systems.
 Moreover, it maximizes appropriate use of technology to improve operational efficiency and prioritize asset replacement.